spirosdi/frontend-code-challenge/README.md

 ========================

 We're excited that you're interested in joining the [Hubrick](https://hubrick.com/) team.
-The purpose of this test is to see how you approach problems and to see the quality of your code is.
+The purpose of this test, is to see how you approach problems and to see the quality of your code is.

 #Challenge description
 Create a simple flow engine.

-Flow engine is a application that allows to create a flow consisting of several rules, execute the flow against some incoming data (json struct).
+Flow engine is an application that allows to create a flow consisting of several rules, executing the flow against some incoming data (json struct).
 The result of the execution should be displayed.
 Create a new flow (with some name).
-Within the flow add functionality to add the list of rules
+Within the flow, add functionality to add the list of rules
 	Each rule should contain:
 - id (unique, obligatory)
 	- title